 Gamaliel - Fountain Run is a very small town located in the state of Kentucky.
 With a population of 2,227 people and just one neighborhood, Gamaliel - Fountain Run is the 182nd largest community in Kentucky.

-When you are in Gamaliel - Fountain Run, you'll notice that it is more blue-collar than most other communities in America.
-45.98% of Gamaliel - Fountain Run’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Gamaliel - Fountain Run is generally considered to be a blue-collar town.
+45.98% of the Gamaliel - Fountain Run workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Gamaliel - Fountain Run is a town of production and manufacturing workers, managers, and professionals.
 There are especially a lot of people living in Gamaliel - Fountain Run who work in management occupations (16.73%), farm management occupations (8.96%), and healthcare (6.85%).

 As is often the case in a small town, Gamaliel - Fountain Run doesn't have a public transportation system that people use for their commute.